vsltkachenko/Resume/README.md

 ### Additional Information:

-I`m a passionate and motivated frontend developer who is just starting his journey in the world of web development.
+I'm a passionate and motivated frontend developer who is just starting his journey in the world of web development.
 With a strong foundation in HTML, CSS, and JavaScript, I want to learn and apply my skills to create interesting and user-friendly websites.
 Despite being a beginner, I developing my skills by taking online courses and building personal projects.
 I am ready to accept new challenges and grow as a professional.